eyaadh/Watermark-Bash-Telegram-Bot/README.md

 **Source and A Final Note:**

-_This is an opensource development built based on bash.
+_This is an open source development built based on bash.
 Follow bellow instructions to clone this project._

 *Tools used by the bot:*
 1. [jq](https://stedolan.github.io/jq/)